python-namibia/python-namibia.github.io-2016/pages/djangosociety.md

 ## Grants for travel

-The Society has allocated a fund of **£5000** to provide grants to help international attendees travel to Namibia to participate in PyCon Namibia.
+The Society has allocated funds of **£5000** to provide grants to help international attendees travel to Namibia to participate in PyCon Namibia.

 For details of likely costs of travel, accommodation and subsistence, please see [travel](/travel).